-In the pre-recorded videos and photos, you will be able to learn the key procedures to produce your own bubble rafts and make your own glass tubes for this purpose.
+In the initial stage of the practical, you will be able to learn the key procedures to produce your own bubble rafts and make your own glass tubes for this purpose.
 You will need recognize point defects, dislocations and grain boundaries.
 The raft was then disturbed and recorded to show the motion of defects, their interactions and their annihilation.
 Finally you will study the evolution of the bubble raft after giving it a good stir to observe the recovery and recrystallisation.
-Throughout watching the practical videos you will describe your observations in your lab notebook.
-You should select the photographs (or captures from the videos) that you have been provided which best illustrate each of the phenomena that you were able to see, and then print the photographs so that you can include them in your lab book - make sure to include a clear caption for each one.
+Throughout the practical you will describe your observations in your lab notebook.
+Remember that in repairing your account, you will need to select from the photos you took (or stills from your videos) those which best illustrate each of the phenomena that you were able to see, and then incorporate them in your account - make sure to include a clear caption for each one.